 Take the paper template prepared in previous step and outline it on the plywood.
 Each handle is composed of three layers of plywood, outside layers are thicker and darker (I used beech), middle part is thinner and lighter (I used pine).

 To cut the handle use coping saw.
-When cutting inside of the handle drill the hole first, pull on the saw blade trough and fix it in the saw.
-To make blade movements trough wood easier wax the plate before use.
+When cutting inside of the handle drill the hole first, pull the saw blade through and fix it in the saw.
+To make blade movements through wood easier wax the plate before use.

 Put middle layer to the scissors blade (use mark you created in the previous step) and outline metal part on the plywood.
 When cutting the shape be sure on which side of the line to cut so the metal blade will fit the middle layer of plywood tightly.
 Make sure middle layer is same thickness as metal blade, sand it down if needed.